Ulu Pandan Depot

-Ulu Pandan Depot (乌鲁班丹车厂 (烏魯班丹車廠)) is a train depot near Jurong East, Singapore and it serves the trains on the North–South and East–West Line.
+Ulu Pandan Depot (乌鲁班丹车厂 (烏魯班丹車廠)) is a train depot near Jurong East, Singapore.
+It serves the trains on the North–South and East–West Line.

 It has a capacity of 45 trains and has an area of 130,000 square metres.
 Train inspections are carried out at this depot.

 Commuters can have a glimpse of it while on a train between Clementi and Jurong East stations.
 It is located off Toh Tuck Avenue and sits along Toh Tuck Avenue.
-The depot is located between Clementi station and Jurong East station on the East–West Line and has 3 reception tracks: 2 tracks Westbound towards Jurong East station and 1 track Eastbound towards Clementi station.
+The depot is located between Clementi station and Jurong East station on the East–West Line and has three reception tracks: two tracks westbound towards Jurong East station and one track eastbound towards Clementi station.